-All of our Storm Shelters meet the National Performance Criteria for Tornado Shelters.
+All of our Storm Shelters meet the National Performance Criteria for Tornado Shelters...more specifically, our storm shelters (and safe rooms) meet and exceed the requirements as directed in FEMA P-320 and FEMA P-361.
 Remember, many shelters on the market don't meet these requirements.
 Our shelters are built for safety, comfort, and long life expectancy.
 Our Shelters will provide a space where you and your family can survive a tornado, hurricane, or other disaster.

 Basic Storm Shelters consist of these standard features: